Olga-Molina/CV_CodingAssignment/README.md

 set(CMAKE_CXX_STANDARD_REQUIRED True)

 )
-For smaller versions code and cMakeList.txt sgould be adjasted
+For smaller versions code and cMakeList.txt should be adjasted

 To run this project